Department of Music Menu

 This course offers students of the two master’s degree-conferring departments the opportunity to make use of their knowledge and experience in the production of joint performance projects.
 Each course is expected to produce at least one project.
 For dance, this may involve choreography, directing, and dance performance.
 For music students, this may involve composing dance music in collaboration with choreographers, conducting the music, and performing the music.
 The technical work related to the production project, such as sound engineering, theater lighting, or filming, may be shared among the students.
 The end product should be a self-contained piece, which will be performed or played for the FTC community at a scheduled time and venue.
 The course is usually jointly mentored by two faculty members, one from the Department of Dance and one from the Department of Music.

 Every year, current Fei Tian students are invited to audition for the worldwide tour of Shen Yun Performing Arts.
-Students who pass the audition are allowed to register for this course and will join one of the Shen Yun companies to perform during the winter term.
-The purpose of this course is to offer music students professional experience in theater performance and opportunities to interact regularly with other professional artists through various channels.
-Students touring with each Shen Yun company may be assigned responsibilities besides playing in the orchestra; hence, the credit number earned for this course ranges from two (2) to four (4), depending on any extra responsibilities the student may be assigned.
-The number of credits is decided by a member of the music faculty in consultation with a Shen Yun supervisor.
+Students who pass the audition are allowed to register for this course and will join one of the Shen Yun companies to perform during the spring term.
+The purpose of this course is to offer music students professional experience in a variety of facets of theater performance and opportunities to interact regularly with other professional artists.
+Any student who wishes to acquire more practical experience may repeat this course.
+The number of credits is decided by a member of the music faculty in consultation with a Shen Yun mentor.

-Major Lesson I and II is a two-year (four-semester) sequence that every MMus student is required to take.
-Each course is supposed to be repeated once, so in the second year, the student should register for Major Lesson II twice.
-These courses aim to perfect all aspects of a student’s mastery of an instrument (be it Western, Chinese, or the voice) while developing the student’s command of the standard repertoire of his/her instrument.
-Every MMus graduate student enrolled in these courses is entitled to a free one-hour private weekly instrumental (or voice) lesson with an instructor.
+Every MMus student is required to take and repeat Major Lesson II for a total of 8 credits.
+The course aims to perfect all aspects of a student’s mastery of an instrument (be it Western, Chinese, or the voice) while developing the student’s command of the standard repertoire of his/her instrument.
+Every MMus student enrolled in these courses is entitled to a free one-hour private weekly instrumental (or voice) lesson with an instructor.
 At the beginning of each semester (no later than the first week of each semester), the student should work out a list of repertoire for that semester in consultation with the instructor.
-In doing so, he/she should communicate to the instructor his/her special interest or preference in choosing the music.
+In doing so, he/ she should communicate to the instructor his/her special interest or preference in choosing the music.
+Prerequisite: 8 credits of MUS520R-W, 520R-C, or 520R-V; or by instructor consent.

 The topic of focus in this course varies from year to year, depending on the instructor.
 In general, the course is designed to expand the students’ horizons for research.
 One topic will likely be “A New Micro and Macro Approach to Traditional Chinese Musical Culture,” which analyzes the deeper levels and more micro elements of Chinese traditional music.
 Since music is the conveyance of the sound of matter, the smallest unit of music, a musical note, itself actually has more microscopic elements that go beyond the notation on the musical score.
 This is why people think some sounds have more penetrative or transition power than others.
 The topic will also explore the concept of yun (韵; roughly translated as “bearing” or “feeling” or “spirit” of a performance) as a deeper level element that is suffused in the music while it is in the process of being performed and how it reflects the traditional aesthetic view that “the spirit leads the artistic form; the form expresses the spirit’s intent.”